Mary Elizabeth Winstead: 2015–present

 In December 2017, it was reported that Winstead would co-star in The Parts You Lose; the romantic thriller saw her reuniting with her Smashed co-star, Aaron Paul.
 In January 2018, it was reported that Winstead was cast as female lead opposite Will Smith in Gemini Man.
 The film, directed by Ang Lee, was released in the United States on October 11, 2019, by Paramount Pictures.
 In late-September 2018, Winstead was announced to play Huntress in Warner Bros.'
 DC Comics film Birds of Prey (And the Fantabulous Emancipation of One Harley Quinn).
 Directed by Cathy Yan, and starring Margot Robbie, who reprised her role as Harley Quinn, the film was released in February 2020.

-In February 2019, it was revealed that Winstead is also voice starring in the Netflix adult-oriented animated anthology series Love, Death & Robots.
+In February 2019, it was revealed that Winstead would guest star in the Netflix adult-oriented animated anthology series Love, Death & Robots.
 The series saw her reuniting with The Beauty Inside co-star Topher Grace and was released on March 15.

 In April 2019, Winstead joined the cast of Netflix action film Kate as the titular lead character.
 The film was released in September 2021 to lukewarm reviews, but Winstead was praised for her performance.

 In January 2022, Winstead was added to the cast of Disney+ Star Wars series Ahsoka.
 She is also set to co-star with Xochitl Gomez in Jonathan and Josh Baker's second feature film Ursa Major, based on an original script by Patrick Somerville, for XYZ Films.